Number of Spanish lenders lending Mortgages to non residents decreases

 Expats from the UAE who are prolific buyers in Spain have been hardest hit.

-Is it still possible to obtain a loan
+Is it still possible to obtain a mortgage

 It is still not true that all expat buyers from the UAE cannot get loans but if as an applicant you have approached three banks and they have all told you no you may believe that this is the case.